Thomas Chippendale: Collaborations

 Chippendale's Director was used by many other cabinet makers.
 Consequently, recognisably "Chippendale" furniture was produced in Dublin, Philadelphia, Lisbon, Copenhagen and Hamburg.
 Catherine the Great and Louis XVI both possessed copies of the Director in its French edition.
 The Director shows four main styles: English with deep carving, elaborate French rococo in the style of Louis XV furniture, Chinese style with latticework and lacquer, and Gothic with pointed arches, quatrefoils and fret-worked legs.
 His favourite wood was mahogany; in seat furniture he always used solid wood rather than veneers.

 Thomas Chippendale the younger

 The workshop was continued by his son, Thomas Chippendale, the younger (1749–1822), who worked in the later Neoclassical and Regency styles, "the rather slick delicacy of Adam's final phase", as Christopher Gilbert assessed it.
 A bankruptcy and sale of remaining stock in the St. Martin's Lane premises in 1804 did not conclude the company's latest phase, as the younger Chippendale supplied furniture to Sir Richard Colt Hoare at Stourhead until 1820.

 Pop culture

 Created by The Walt Disney Company in 1943, the names Chip 'n' Dale (lead characters in Chip 'n Dale: Rescue Rangers) are a pun on Chippendale.
 He is briefly mentioned by name in the opening of the 2022 film Chip 'n Dale: Rescue Rangers.

+A Chippendale commode is the centre of the story in Roald Dahl's "Parson's Pleasure", a 1980 episode of Tales of the Unexpected.